ibm-cloud-docs/vmwaresolutions/services/zerto_migration.md

 ## Migrating from Windows ZVM to Linux ZVMA
 {: #zerto_migration_winzvm_lnxzvma}

-For Zerto Migration Utility, open an IBM Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
-Then, fetch the new set of temporary IP addresses for Zerto Migration Utility that you received from the IBM Support team.
+For Zerto Migration Utility, open an {{site.data.keyword.IBM_notm}} Support ticket by following the steps in [Getting help and support](/docs/vmwaresolutions?topic=vmwaresolutions-trbl_support).
+Then, fetch the new set of temporary IP addresses for Zerto Migration Utility that you received from the {{site.data.keyword.IBM_notm}} Support team.

 1. Run the Zerto Migration Utility.
 On the **Target ZVM Appliance Credentials** page, enter the Linux ZVMA IP address.
 Use the following credentials: